Lobuche Peak Climbing

 Lobuche High Camp to Pangboche

 After conquering Lobuche Peak, retrace your trail to Pheriche with a distant view of Ama Dablam (6812m).
-You then trek through rhododendron and juniper-covered forests en route to Pangboche.
+You then trek through rhododendrons and juniper-covered forests en route to Pangboche.
 Upon reaching, pay a visit to Pangboche Monastery to behold the culture of the Khumbu region.
-Overnight at the tea house.

 Day 15